-Engravers all have compound names formed from words which describe their function.
-Just the first word is capitalized, and the remainder are joined to it with underscores.
-Thus the Staff_symbol_engraver is responsible for creating the lines of the staff, the Clef_engraver determines and sets the pitch reference point on the staff by drawing a clef symbol.
+Engravers all have compound names formed from words that describe their function.
+Just the first word is capitalized, and the remaining words are joined to it with underscores.
+Thus the Staff\symbol\engraver is responsible for creating the lines of the staff, the Clef\engraver determines and sets the pitch reference point on the staff by drawing a clef symbol.